-A novel principle of an infrared line scanner for the accurate and fast detection of a temperature distribution within a temperature range of 350 °C to 2000 °C is based on silicon micromechanics.
-The core is a micromechanical deflection the development of low-noise signal processing electronics unit (micro mirror), reflecting the incident thermal radiation to a detector.
+A novel principle of an infrared line scanner for the accurate and fast detection of a temperature distribution within a temperature range of 350 °C to 2,000 °C is based on silicon The main points of the electronics development are in the micromechanics.
+The core is a micromechanical deflection unit (micro mirror), reflecting the incident thermal radiation to a detector.

-Tunable Infrared Filter (Fabry-Perot Interferometer)
+Tunable Infrared Filter (Fabry-Pérot Interferometer)

-The Fabry-Perot Interferometer (FPI) is based on quarter wavelength stacks supported by ultra flat silicon carriers used as mirrors.
+The Fabry-Pérot Interferometer (FPI) is based on quarter wavelength stacks supported by ultra flat silicon carriers used as mirrors.
 A specially designed parallel spring suspension of the movable reflector allows parallel actuation, and thus a potentially high wavelength resolution and high transmission rate.